 The lake is surrounded by four temples.
 It also lies at the backdrop of the gigantic snow-capped peaks if the Himalayas loftily looking down upon white clouds floating past them.

-04- Yamdrok Lake
+4. Yamdrok Lake

 Yamdrok Yumtso or the Yamdrok Lake is a geographical marvel - it is a barrier lake or a lake firmed because the flow of a river was blocked by glacial mud rock millions of years ago.
 The word Yamdrok means “jade”, which indicated the coral color of the lake.

 The southwest coast of the Lake has the Samding Monastery, the only monastery that is headed by a female tulku!
 You will find the ideal scenery at this place with green pastures, lofty mountains, clear lakes, an impressive monastery, and all kinds of wild plants and animals.

-05- Yarlung Tsangpo
+5. Yarlung Tsangpo

 Stretching over 505 km, this is the largest canyon in the world and one of the most breathtaking sites in Tibet.
 The canyon is deepest at a depth of 6009 meters and has an average depth of 2,268 meters.

-All the vapours collected from the Indian Ocean are collected at the Yarlung Tsangpo Canyon which makes it a very moist place.
+All the vapors collected from the Indian Ocean are collected at the Yarlung Tsangpo Canyon which makes it a very moist place.
 The high moisture ensures roaring wildlife complemented by lush green vegetation in this place.
 The remarkable depth and outstanding views are sure to leave a lasting impression on you.

 Whether you are looking for a peaceful place to gaze through or you are a photographer looking for the best places to capture moments, the Yarlung Tsangpo will never fail you.

-06- Everest Base Camp
+6. Everest Base Camp

 Mt.
-Everest is the highest point on earth and calls out to adventurers and travellers alike.
+Everest is the highest point on earth and calls out to adventurers and travelers alike.
 This natural wonder has a captivating charm and many wish to climb it.
 However, harsh conditions and huge expenses make it quite difficult for one to travel to the top of the peak.

 Mt.
 Everest has a base camp on both the Nepal side and the Tibetan side of its boundaries.
-You can easily go to the Tibetan base of Mt.
-Everest when you are traveling through Tibet.
+You can easily go to the Tibetan base camp of Mount Everest when you are traveling through Tibet.

 Whilst you are spending the night at the base, if you are lucky enough to have a clear sky, you can find the sky filled with all kinds of stars, some of which you have never seen before because of all the pollution.
-On a clear night, the night sky is closer by 5 km that it is usually.
+On a clear night, the night sky is closer by 5 km than it is usually.
 The sunrise from this place is also exceptional and a memory that you will not forget easily.

-Be it Hindus or Buddhists and even Jains and Bons, Mt.
-Kailash attracts devotees from all kinds of places throughout the year.
-Going on a “parikrama” (circuit) around the Mt.
+Be it Hindus or Buddhists and even Jains and Bons, Kailash attracts devotees from all kinds of places throughout the year.
+Going on a “parikrama” (circuit) around Mt.
 Kailash is deemed to be very holy for all such religious believers.
 If not for the religious attachment, you can simply visit the place for the raw beauty of the place.